Jurickson Profar Player Props: Rockies vs. Phillies

 Jurickson Profar At The Plate

-- Profar is batting .200 with two doubles, two home runs and seven walks.
+- Profar has two doubles, two home runs and nine walks while batting .194.

+- In 11 of 18 games this year (61.1%), Profar has reached base via hit, and that includes multiple hits twice.

-- He has gone deep in two of 17 games played this year, and in 2.7% of his plate appearances.
+- In 18 games played this year, he has homered in two of them.

-- Profar has driven in a run in four games this season (23.5%), including one multiple-RBI game.
+- Profar has driven in a run in four games this year (22.2%), including one multiple-RBI game.

-- He has scored a run in five of 17 games so far this season.
+- He has scored in five of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.